Ambika2024/Web-Development-IV_Week-1/intro.md

 The Left Path: This path leads down a set of crumbling stairs into darkness, with faint whispers of wind echoing from below.
 The Center Path: This seems to lead to a beautifully carved archway, with symbols resembling constellations.
 The Right Path: This path appears to ascend, leading up through a series of winding staircases towards the temple’s higher levels.

+(navita15)
+You decide to take the left path, intrigued by the whispers of wind coming from the depths below.
+As you carefully descend the crumbling stairs, you notice the air growing colder and more oppressive.
+The stairway eventually leads to a subterranean chamber illuminated by flickering torchlight.

+In the center of the chamber lies an ancient stone altar covered in strange symbols and a large, ornate chest.
+The chest is secured with a complex lock that seems to be a puzzle of its own.
+Nearby, you find a faded parchment on the wall with a series of riddles.

+As you attempt to decipher the riddles and unlock the chest, you hear a faint, rhythmic thumping sound coming from behind a hidden door in the chamber.
+The sound seems to be getting closer.

+Do you:

+Continue Solving the Riddles: Try to unlock the chest and uncover what’s inside.
+Investigate the Hidden Door: Check the source of the rhythmic thumping sound.